- Product Reviews

 Size/Weight: 4.5x2.9x1.5 inches; 11.1 ounces.

 Portability: Comparable to most mirrorless compacts.
 Underwater/ruggedizing does not significantly add to camera's weight or dimensions.

 Buying Advice: The Nikon 1 AW1 can operate underwater only with the following AW-designated Nikon lenses: Nikon 11-27.5mm—which it is sold with—and the Nikon 1 Nikkor AW 10mm f/2.8.
 Other lenses are expected to join their ranks.

 Key features: 24MP CMOS APS-C (23.5 x 15.6 mm) sensor (highest resolution at this price) with a super-accurate 39-point AF system.
-It offers a 5fps burst rate, and has a wide ISO range of 100-6400 that can be extended to 25,600, a precise metering system based on feedback from 2,016 RB pixels, and a range of creative effects modes such as selective color and miniature.
+It offers a 5fps burst rate, and has a wide ISO range of 100-6400 that can be extended to 25,600, a precise metering system based on feedback from 2,016 RB pixels, Wi-Fi, GPS, and a range of creative effects modes such as selective color and miniature.

 Buying Advice: The Nikon 18-200mm lens is a good all-around superzoom that covers a wide enough range so you won't need to swap lenses constantly.

 Why?
 Olympus has taken the classic retro SLR look that took the photography world by storm with the E-M5 and made a more budget-friendly model.
 The E-M10 is a well-built compact interchangeable lens camera with built-in WiFi that accepts Olympus's growing lineup of outstanding lenses.
 Its built-in EVF, articulating viewfinder, and fast responsiveness make it a good general-use camera for discerning shooters on a budget.